MashhadiNima/agnoster-zsh-theme/README.md

 - Clone repo.
 - Copy "agnoster.zsh-theme" to your theme's shell directory.
 - Change theme in the shell resource.
-Example for ZSH:
   ```
   ZSH_THEME="agnoster"
   ```